pavlovic-ivan/ghrunner-app/INSTALLATION_GUIDE.md

 ```
 # S3 buckets

-1. you will need two S3 buckets. one bucket to store AWS SAM artifacts, and another for Pulumi artifcats. both of these will be set as environment variables
+You will need two S3 buckets.
+One bucket to store AWS SAM artifacts, and another for Pulumi artifacts.
+Both of these will be set as environment variables later.

-summary: after this step, these would be the list of environment variables that you would set up at the end
+Note: make sure that all public access to the bucket is disabled.
+After this step, this would be the list of environment variables that you would set up later:
 ```
 # previously added
 HOSTED_ZONE_ID=<zone id>